mscarla2/mscarla2/README.md

 ### Hey, welcome to my GitHub!
 <p>
   My name is Marco Scarlata and I am a Software Engineer specializing in Full-Stack Web Development.
-Currently I'm interning for a small start-up as a Full Stack Engineer Intern working on their job shadowing platform.
-I'll be graduating the University of Rochester in 2022 with a major in Computer Science and a double minor in Mathematics and Psychology.
+Currently I'm a Software Engineer working as part of the Top Emerging Talent program at Pangea.
+I'll be graduating the University of Rochester in 2022 with a major in Computer Science and a double minor in Mathematics and Psychology. <br/>
   On my free time, I love to swim and beatbox!
 </p>

 ---